LWR – First Wave

 About the Solution:

-From the innovators at LWR, comes the First Wave System - offering you the same powerful segregation ability in a simple, easy to install, fully automated system.
-The result is a nutrient liquid rich in ammonia and potassium, and a valuable solid fertilizer material containing organic nitrogen and phosphorus that can be economically exported to far away fields.
+The LWR First Wave System offers powerful solids separation in a simple, easy to install, fully automated system.
+The result is a valuable solid fertilizer material containing up to 99% of the organics, including organic nitrogen and phosphorus, that can be economically exported to far away fields.

 The First Wave system eliminates solids in your lagoon and odors on your dairy.